inbo/tutorials/content/tutorials/spatial_variograms/index.md

 {{% callout note %}}
 Whether or not to de-trend prior to variogram calculation is a crucial design decision.
-De-trending often improves variogram model regression (<a href="#sec-nodetrend" class="quarto-xref">Section 6.1</a>), but it also removes/diminishes the effects of spatially correlated co-variates.
+De-trending often improves variogram model regression (<a href="#sec-nodetrend" class="quarto-xref">Section 6.1</a>), but it also removes/diminishes the effects of spatially correlated co-variates such as our parameter `a`.

 Make sure that you know whether your variogram function applies de-trending, or not.
 At any rate, I would recommend to **store the detrended linear effects for later** by applying your own `lm()`, prior to variogramming.
 {{% /callout %}}

 ## <a href="sec-binning"></a> Beautiful Binning

+By now, we have prepared several variants of our simulated outcome variables (`z` -\> `s` -\> `d`), which is more than enough do demonstrate step 1.
+The next obvious step is to **cross-calculate distances and differences**, and that is quickly done with the base-R machinery.

 It is good to keep track of the difference-distance plot.